 Developing clear personas allows you to segment your audience.
 That way, you target the right prospects or customers with the right messaging at the right time.
 Consumers respond well to personalization.
 According to research from Accenture, 91 percent of consumers are more likely to do business with a brand that knows and remembers their preferences and then makes offers or recommendations based on that information.

 You notice that there’s a distinct difference between how your larger clients and smaller clients discover you.
-Small businesses are far more likely to come to you through referral, whereas large organizations discover you through LinkedIn.
+Small businesses are far more likely to come to you through referrals, whereas large organizations discover you through LinkedIn.

 Armed with that information, you can develop two distinct ways of interacting with small and large companies.
 For your existing small business clients, you can create a robust referral program, incentivizing the referral process.
 Meanwhile, you can retool your creative in LinkedIn ads to be more specifically geared towards large organizations.